knative/docs/docs/install/install-serving-with-yaml.md

     1. Fetch the External IP or CNAME:

         !!! tip inline end
-            Save this for configuring DNS in the next section.
+            Save this to use in the `Configure DNS` section.

         ```bash
         kubectl --namespace ambassador get service ambassador